 4. Experiments

-We performed multiple experiments to evaluate our methods.
+We performed two types of experiments to evaluate our methods.
 The goal is to compare the analysis-aware video compression method against the standard video compression technique (H.264).
 We included the two variations of the analysis-aware video compression method in comparison.
 Both synthetic microscopy video data and real microscopy video data are used in the experiments.

 For each compression technique, we would like to compare the performance of different compression methods under different bandwidth settings.
 We ran the tests with various configurations to generate different compressed video sizes.
 We then plotted the video quality evaluation results versus video data sizes.
 The experiments on synthetic data and real data are discussed separately in the next two subsections.